genderkit/genderkit/_articles/packing.md

 ---
-title: Packing
+title: packing
 weighting: 1
 feature:
   image: packing.jpg
   caption: "A rolled up sock, one method of making a DIY packer"
 ---

-### More information
+### How do I stay safe?

+If you are using a packer as part of sex, be aware that it may transfer sexually transmitted diseases from one partner to another.
+You may want to use a condom over the packer, or sterilise the packer between uses - but remember that only packers made from silicone can be sterilised.

+### How do I pack?

 Packing provides an easy way to make it look like you have a penis.

-Multiple different kinds of packers are available, including:

-- *DIY packers:* using home made packers such as rolled up socks, or condoms filled with hair gel or "gak".
-- *packers with built in STP:* these packers are designed with a built in funnel and tube that allows you to urinate out of them while standing ("standing to pee").
-You can also buy devices to do this which are not used for packing, normally called [STP devices]({% link _articles/stp-devices.md %}).
-- *prosthetic packers:* these attach to your body using surgical glue so that they stay in place even when underwear is removed.
-More expensive models may be highly realistic and airbrushed to give a natural variation in colour.
-- *packers designed for use in penetrative sex:* packers which contain a bendable rod or which can be inflated.
+UK retailers of packers and harnesses are [Lovehoney](https://www.lovehoney.co.uk) and [Uberkinky](http://www.uberkinky.co.uk), who both advertise options for "discreet packaging".
+Outside the UK, specialist manufacturers of higher quality packers include [Transthetics](https://transthetics.com/).

 You may also need something to hold the packer in place: